Chemung County School Readiness Project

 - Parent Assessment of Child Experiences (PACE)

-Available parent and provider survey data is also being analyzed to explore multiple dimensions of system efficacy.
-To measure the impact of early childhood services offered through the Chemung County SRP, data collection and analysis protocols are as consistent as possible across time.
+Available parent and provider survey data was also analyzed to explore multiple dimensions of system efficacy.
+To measure the impact of early childhood services offered through the Chemung County SRP, data collection and analysis protocols were as consistent as possible across time.

 Contact: Dr. Kenneth Robin